Injury Reserve: 2012–2014: Career beginnings, Depth Chart and Cooler Colors

-In 2014, the group released Cooler Colors, a 7-track EP, led by singles, "Black Sheep", "Groundhog Day", and "How Bout You".
+In 2014, the now-trio released Cooler Colors, a 7-track EP, led by singles, "Black Sheep", "Groundhog Day", and "How Bout You".
 It was released through digital platforms such as Audiomack, but was delisted in the same fashion as Depth Chart.
 The group doesn't refer to these projects as their debuts, and instead refers to Live from the Dentist Office as their debut.